 We ordered Macho Mary’s – FrontRunner’s version of Bloody Mary’s, one of their specialty drinks.
 The mix includes citrus and part of the reason it’s so good is that they let it marinate for at least 24 hours.
-I don’t know their actual secret recipe but created one (below) that was inspired by a recipe made at the track during a private vodka tasting.
+I don’t know their actual secret recipe but created one at the top of this post that was inspired by a recipe made at the track during a private vodka tasting.

 History of Santa Anita Park

 Santa Anita Park opened in 1934 after parimutuel gambling was made legal in 1933.
 Hal Roach, who owned a movie studio and Dr. Charles H. Strub, a San Francisco Dentist, had it built in Arcadia, about 45 minutes (depending on traffic) from Los Angeles.
 It was preceded by an earlier racetrack erected by Elias J.”Lucky” Baldwin, in 1907 located nearby.
 He owned most of Pasadena, Sierra Madre, and Arcadia at the time.

 The Old Turf Club